 Filler point is to be located as near to the tank as possible but in such a position that the delivery truck will not obstruct the driveway and such that the truck can be positioned for rapid ‘get away’ in case of emergencies.
 It should be borne in mind that the product delivery is a one man operation and for this reason filler points should be positioned in such a way so as to ensure that no reversing of the delivery vehicle will be necessary.

 Inside the extended filler manhole, there must be sufficient clearance around the filler coupling for ease of connecting and disconnecting the filler hose coupling.
 Each filling coupling must be fitted with a product identification collar.
 Refer to drawing SOP-026 for the correct colour coding per product.
+(Fumani to review in product specification standard)

 All tanks must be fitted with a Lafon or Silea overfill protector.